Sardon Jubir: Political career

 Tun Sardon held the post of Minister of Health until 1972.
-He retired from politics in 1974 and was made Ambassador to the United Nations – a post then normally associated with retired politicians.
+He retired from politics in 1974 and was made Ambassador to the United Nations–a post then normally associated with retired politicians.
 In 1975, he was appointed as Yang di-Pertua Negeri of Penang.

-Family
+Personal life

-Sardon married Toh Puan Hajjah Saadiah in 1944.
+Sardon married Toh Puan Hajjah Saadiah Abdullah in 1944.
 They had three sons and two adopted daughters.

 Death

 Sardon died on 14 December 1985 and was buried at Makam Pahlawan near Masjid Negara, Kuala Lumpur.

 Legacy

 With the support from business and community leaders from Penang, the Tun Sardon Foundation was incorporated on 13 June 1978 as a company limited by guarantee and not having a share capital under the Companies Act 1965 to carry out charitable objects, including giving relief to the poor and needy, in particular the widows and orphans, victims of fire, floods, famine or other calamity and to those in need of moral or social rehabilitation or welfare.

 Several projects and institutions were named after him, including: